 Watch for a sale.

 Speaking of sales, StudentUniverse has sales year-round on top of already discounted tickets.
 Watch for sales during Black Friday and Cyber Monday (some of our cheapest flights ever were found on these days), around the start of the semester, before holidays and flash sales throughout the year.
 Some of our promo codes are limited to a specific route or destination, while others are good for any ticket on our website.
 Of course, joining our email list is a great way to get notified of deals, sales and special offers!
 Keep an eye on our promo code page too.
+While you can find student discounts on flights any time of year on our website, we also have sales year-round for extra savings.

 Know the baggage and cancellation policies.

 Different airlines and tickets have different policies.
 Sometimes you can find really cheap flights on a budget airline, but you have to pay to check bags.
 If you don’t have any bags to check, it’s a great option!
 If you do though, factor those fees into your plans.
 Same rule applies to cancellation policies: if you know you won’t need to change your ticket, save money and buy a non-refundable ticket.
 If you’re not sure though, double-check the policies.
+Some tickets are not eligible for a refund if they are cancelled.
+Some tickets are eligible for a credit only.
+Some have fees if you need to change, some don’t.
+If you need flexibility, make sure you know the terms of your ticket in advance!

 Use airline miles.

-Follow social media.
+Follow travel brands on social media.

 Following your favorite airlines (and StudentUniverse, of course!) on social media is a great way to keep an eye on cheap flights deals and flash sales.
 We post about our best deals, flash sales, promo codes and more on Facebook, Twitter and Instagram.
 Plus, we usually host contests and giveaways on social media, too.
 That means cheap flights can easily turn into free flights.
 Start following so you won’t miss out on a sale that could save you a ton on your tickets!